-Vancouver’s North Shore Craft Beer Week features beer-themed events showcasing local breweries.
-It ends with a Wrap Up Party in North Van’s Shipyards District.
+Vancouver’s North Shore Craft Beer Festival features beer-themed events showcasing local breweries.
+It starts with a Launch Party in North Van’s Shipyards District.

 The North Shore Craft Beer Week typically runs for two weeks from beginning to mid-November.
-The Wrap Up Party takes place on the last day.
+The Launch Party takes place on the first day.
 It’s held at the Pipe Shop.
-The final event features multiple breweries, food trucks and live music.
+The first event features multiple breweries, food trucks and live music.
 On other days in the first half of November smaller events happen at various local breweries as well as at a couple of distilleries and a cidery.

 Visit Vancouver’s North Shore website for details about this series of events.